 Dine in Complete Darkness

-On the topic of food, few meals will provide a more unique group experience in Las Vegas than Blackout: Dining in the Dark.
+On the topic of food, few meals will provide a more unique experience in Las Vegas than Blackout: Dining in the Dark.

 As the name would suggest, Blackout: Dining in the Dark is a 7-course fine dining experience served in complete darkness, which is said to elevate your other senses.